 These fragrant summery muffins have a fabulous texture- thanks to the soft, fluffy nature of hazelnut flour.
 A bit of coconut flour adds moisture and a delicate hint of coconut.
 Heavenly.
 Our new favorite.

-1/2 cup sorghum or organic white rice flour
+1/2 cup sorghum or organic brown rice flour

 1/2 cup tapioca starch/flour